LINKICoder/TweetNaCl-CSharp/README.md

 Implements *curve25519-xsalsa20-poly1305*.

+#### KeyPair CryptoBoxKeypair()

+The CryptoBoxKeypair function randomly generates a secret key and a corresponding public key.
+The secret key array must have size equal to <b>crypto_box_SECRETKEYBYTES</b>

 #### Byte[] CryptoBoxKeypair(Byte[] secretKey)

 The CryptoBoxKeypair function randomly generates a <b>secretKey</b> and a corresponding public key.
 The secretKey array must have size equal to <b>crypto_box_SECRETKEYBYTES</b>